ivanakhoo/BerryBubble/README.md

 - Expand search bar to work with gradyear

 ### Verification:
-- Make email code that sends verification for creating an account
-- Only show verified and accepted users
 - Find a way to delete users who have not been verified for 3 days